Kit-Wir/MATSCI465-Project/README.md

 Lower dose → higher noise.

-Detection performance (IoU, F1) is evaluated across dose levels.
+Detection performance (IoU, F1) is evaluated across multiple dose levels.

+Result summary:

+- Matrix-only case → IoU ≈ 0 at all noise levels
+- Incoherent case → IoU ≈ 1 across noise levels
+- Coherent case → IoU ≈ 1 under current contrast

 ---

-## Results Summary

-Matrix-only case:
-- IoU ≈ 0 at all noise levels
-- No hallucinated precipitates

-Incoherent case:
-- IoU ≈ 1 across noise levels
-- Strong detection robustness

-Coherent case:
-- Currently IoU ≈ 1 under present contrast setting

----

 ## Hyperparameter Sweep

-The following were varied:
+The following parameters are varied:

 - PCA components
 - Number of clusters (k)

-Best-over-hyperparameters and fixed-parameter results are compared.
+Two evaluation modes are used:

+1. Fixed hyperparameters
+2. Best-over-hyperparameters

+This ensures performance is not due to parameter tuning alone.

 ---

 ## Scientific Contribution

-This notebook transforms the project from:
+This notebook elevates the project from:

 "Clustering demonstration"

-into:
+to:

-"Quantitative detection-limit and robustness study of physics-guided diffraction segmentation."
+"Quantitative detection-limit study of physics-guided diffraction segmentation."

 ---

-## Final Project Structure

-01_NiW_experimental
-→ Experimental application

-02_Synthetic_BD_validation
-→ Simulation validation

-03_Robustness_ablation
-→ Detection limits and stability analysis

-Together, these provide a complete computational microscopy framework for automated second-phase mapping using 4D-STEM.
+Together, these components form a complete computational microscopy framework for automated second-phase mapping using 4D-STEM.

+---

+# Summary

+This project demonstrates:

+- Physics-guided feature engineering (radial diffraction fingerprints)
+- Unsupervised learning for diffraction segmentation
+- Simulation-based validation with ground truth
+- Quantitative robustness analysis
+- Application to real experimental data

+The framework provides a reproducible, label-free method for automated second-phase detection in 4D-STEM datasets.

+# Complete Project Structure